richiejp/m/README.md

 $ nix develop
 ```

-This will provide an unstable Zig (with ZLS) and bunch of stuff for
+This will provide an unstable Zig (with ZLS), Busybox and bunch of
-kernel development.
-However note that Nix's `lld.ld` wrapper script
+stuff for kernel development.
+However note that Nix's `lld.ld` wrapper
-has an issue with kernel compilation.
-There is a workaround listed
+script has an issue with kernel compilation.
+There is a workaround
-below.
+listed below.

 ## Init